Trial. Arbitration. Mediation.

 Communication: Visual vs Spoken

 It is often said that a picture is worth a thousand words.
-This expression has never been more true than when your job is to tell a story to a jury using courtroom graphics.
-A well developed courtroom graphics presentation will make complex and mundane concepts more easily understood and retained longer when delivered visually as opposed to a presentation that is only explained verbally.
+This expression has never been truer than when your job is to tell a story to a jury using courtroom graphics.
+A well-developed courtroom graphics presentation will make complex and mundane concepts more easily understood and retained longer when delivered visually as opposed to a presentation that is only explained verbally.